dpmerrell/tcga-pipeline/README.md

 1. Clone the repository: `git clone git@github.com:dpmerrell/tcga-pipeline`.
 2. Set up your python environment.
 Install the dependencies: `pip install -r requirements.txt`.
    (I recommend doing this in a virtual environment.)
 3. Make sure you have plenty of disk space.
 The downloaded, unzipped, and partially processed data will take a footprint of **280GB on disk**.
+(In contrast, the final HDF files take <4GB unzipped.)
-4. Make sure you have plenty of time.
+5. Make sure you have plenty of time.
 The downloads take a while -- consider running it overnight.
-5. If you're feeling brave, adjust the parameters in the `config.yaml` file.
+6. If you're feeling brave, adjust the parameters in the `config.yaml` file.
-6. Run the Snakemake workflow: `snakemake --cores 1`.
+7. Run the Snakemake workflow: `snakemake --cores 1`.
 Using more cores doesn't necessarily buy you any speed for downloading data.

 ## Structure of the data